Igor Sypniewski: Decline

 Following his spell in Greece, Sypniewski had a short stint with top division side RKS Radomsko, scoring four goals in nine league games, before signing with Wisła Kraków in 2002, who at the time completely dominated Polish football.
 Several weeks after his transfer, however, due to his frequent absenteeism and excessive drinking, he was released by the club.

 He then signed on with the Swedish club Halmstad.
 He scored nine goals in 13 games during the spring in the 2003 Allsvenskan season, which rendered him a reputation as a fearsome striker in the series.
-He also snubbed international invitations from the Polish national team to focus on his club performances.
+He also snubbed international invitations from the Poland national team to focus on his club performances.
 It was at this time where it seemed he was relatively healthy.
 During the ensuing autumn season, Sypniewski suffered from a mysterious illness, while Halmstad dropped from fourth to ninth in the standings.
 He was suspended by the club from taking part in the final game of the season, since he had agreed to join Malmö FF on a free transfer for the 2004 season.

 Along with Patrik Andersson and Afonso Alves, Sypniewski joined the Malmö team that had come close to winning the championship in successive years, and he was expected to play alongside Niklas Skoog, with Alves and central midfielder Tobias Grahn supplying the necessary passes.
 Following some unexpected problems in pre-season, while not wanting to practice properly on Malmö's camp in La Manga Club, Sypniewski hit back and scored twice in a 5–1 whitewash for Malmö at home against Örebro SK in front of over 20 thousand supporters.
 Following that game, Sypniewski started struggling with his form and temper, eventually going to such lengths that Malmö terminated his three-year contract after only six months.
 When Sypniewski departed, Afonso Alves moved up to a striking position, where he fired Malmö to the championship.
-Sypniewski was not given a medal due to not appearing in a sufficient amount of games.
+Sypniewski was not given a medal due to not appearing in a sufficient number of games.
 He turned up at bottom side Trelleborgs FF in a desperate attempt to save the strugglers from relegation, but Sypniewski was completely out of shape and out of the club following a few matches.

 Sypniewski returned to Poland and scored sixteen goals across a season-and-a-half at ŁKS.
 He then made a shocking return to Malmö to play with Bunkeflo in the third-tier division.
 Following a promising start with several goals and with rumours surfacing about interest from higher levels, Sypniewski managed to get into trouble once more, committing drunk driving in Malmö; he was sacked from Bunkeflo as a result and was forced to move back to Poland.